 "I'm a passing interest.
 I've become passé and uninteresting, but he keeps me around because Dotty likes me a lot.
 I suppose you could say it pisses her off that I'm with him too."

 "And you're agreeing to this arrangement, why?"
 I questioned next.
 Everyone had their motives.
 Mine was simple.
 I wanted Quatre Raberba Winner for myself because he was smoking hot.
-Again, I am shallow but at least I'm honest with myself.
+Again, I was shallow but at least I was honest with myself.

 "They're a fun couple.
 I guess you could say I get a kick out of seeing them argue."

 Despite the allure of these selfish individuals, there was still a kid involved and that, in my book, was more important than all the fooling around these three potential parents were doing.
 None of them deserved the kid and so began my other dilemma.
 I was representing at least one of them.

 "But still, I think he likes you too since you're good for his kid," Samuel said next.